raandree/Microsoft365DscWorkshop/docs/readme.md

 This walk through this guide and adapt the project, you need:

 - One or more Azure Tenant(s) to manage.
-- A Azure DevOps organization hosting this code.
+- An Azure DevOps organization hosting this code.
-- A virtual machine for each tenant you want to manage.
+- A virtual machine running on Azure for each tenant you want to manage.
 This virtual machine read the configuration and applies it to the specified tenant.

 ## 1.4.
 Getting started